 The teacher provides GATE services in the regular classroom.
 Teachers are trained to use an instructional framework where they provide flexible grouping as part of the lesson.
 It is during this time that GATE students may be asked to go deeper into the subject matter being studied.

-One of the ways San José Unified helps provide differentiation is through our Blended Learning programs like Lexia, Achieve 3000, and DreamBox.
+One of the ways San José Unified helps provide differentiation is through our Blended Learning programs (Istation and DreamBox).

 - High-Achieving vs. Gifted